Maia, Portugal: Economy

 The Maia municipality is one of the most industrialized in the Norte Region.
 Among its industries are Sonae Indústria, a leading wood-based products company; market leader for paint & coating products CIN; fruit processing company Frulact; and cereal processing company Cerealis, which are headquartered in there.
 Other industries include textiles, chemicals, mechanical equipment and food products (e.g. Ferbar - Fernando Barros Productos Alimentares, Lda., a major Portuguese wholesaler of food products).
 Sonae SGPS, owner of one of the largest hypermarket chains and the largest private employer in Portugal, is also headquartered in Maia.
 CEIIA - Centro para a Excelência e Inovação na Indústria Automóvel (auto industry innovation center), is located in TECMAIA (Parque de Ciência e Tecnologia da Maia complex), a science park situated in the Maia Industrial Zone.
 Prozis, a Portuguese multinational sports nutrition company, has a major research and development center in Maia.

+Demographics

 Education

 Maia has a comprehensive network of pre-school, primary, and secondary education.
 In addition, Maia is home of ISMAI - Instituto Superior da Maia, a private institution of higher education awarding degrees in fields ranging from psychology to communication sciences to physical education & sports to accountancy to information systems & software.
 In addition, Maia's population is served by the major higher education institutions located in the neighbouring municipality of Porto, including the University of Porto.

 Transportation

 The Porto International Airport, Francisco Sá Carneiro Airport (also known as Pedras Rubras Airport) is located in the parish of Moreira, in Pedras Rubras.
-The municipality is also served by Metro do Porto (Porto's Metro).
+The municipality is also served by Porto Metro (Porto's light rail network).